rfong/computery-resources/ERGONOMICS.md

 - how severe are your hand injuries / how fast do you need to acquire a different keyboard?

 Example pain-to-solution mappings:
 - If you feel the pain most in your fingertips or nerves at the moment you strike the keys, then you could probably benefit from lighter switches.
-But if you are overstriking, then lighter switches alone won't magically solve problems if you are overstriking.
-You might also need to retrain yourself to type more lightly.
+But if you are overstriking, then lighter switches alone won't magically solve problems; you might also need to retrain yourself to type more lightly.
 If you feel fingertip pain even when pressing on a key very slowly and gently, then your problems might indeed be addressed just by lighter switches.
 - If you feel up-down pain in your wrists, you might benefit from retraining yourself to float your wrists, or from physical wrist rests.
 - If you feel side-to-side pain in your wrists, you might benefit from a split board.
 (A true split board with physically separated halves, not a fixed "split".)
 - If your pinkies hurt, try a board with thumb clusters to reduce pinky work.